vanniktech/gradle-maven-publish-plugin/docs/what.md

 - [`java-platform`](#java-platform)
 - [`version-catalog`](#version-catalog)

+## Automatic plugin selection

+To automatically select what to publish based on already applied plugins call `configureBasedOnAppliedPlugins(...)`.
+This is called automatically by the `com.vanniktech.maven.publish` plugin, you only need to call this yourself when using `com.vanniktech.maven.publish.base` or when you want to configure the sources and javadoc jars that are being published.

+=== "build.gradle"

+    ```groovy
+    import com.vanniktech.maven.publish.JavadocJar
+    import com.vanniktech.maven.publish.SourcesJar

+    mavenPublishing {
+      configureBasedOnAppliedPlugins(
+        // the first parameter configures the -javadoc artifact, possible values:
+        // - `JavadocJar.None()` don't publish this artifact
+        // - `JavadocJar.Empty()` publish an empty jar
+        // - `JavadocJar.Javadoc()` to publish standard javadocs
+        // - `JavadocJar.Dokka("dokkaHtml")` when using Kotlin with Dokka, where `dokkaHtml` is the name of the Dokka task that should be used as input
+        new JavadocJar.Empty(),
+        // configures the -sources artifact, possible values:
+        // - `SourcesJar.None()` don't publish this artifact
+        // - `SourcesJar.Empty()` publish an empty jar
+        // - `SourcesJar.Sources()` publish the sources
+        new SourcesJar.Sources()
+      )
+    }
+    ```

+=== "build.gradle.kts"

+    ```kotlin
+    import com.vanniktech.maven.publish.JavadocJar
+    import com.vanniktech.maven.publish.SourcesJar

+    mavenPublishing {
+      configureBasedOnAppliedPlugins(
+        // configures the -javadoc artifact, possible values:
+        // - `JavadocJar.None()` don't publish this artifact
+        // - `JavadocJar.Empty()` publish an empty jar
+        // - `JavadocJar.Javadoc()` to publish standard javadocs
+        // - `JavadocJar.Dokka("dokkaHtml")` when using Kotlin with Dokka, where `dokkaHtml` is the name of the Dokka task that should be used as input
+        javadocJar = JavadocJar.Empty(),
+        // configures the -sources artifact, possible values:
+        // - `SourcesJar.None()` don't publish this artifact
+        // - `SourcesJar.Empty()` publish an empty jar
+        // - `SourcesJar.Sources()` publish the sources
+        sourcesJar = SourcesJar.Sources(),
+      )
+    }
+    ```

 ## Android Library (multiple variants)

 For projects using the `com.android.library` plugin.
 This will publish all variants of the project (e.g. both